browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 Notice here that the kernel symbol, `matvecmult_kern`, is the name of our kernel function.
 Additionally, the arguments passed to the kernel are `n,aa,b,c` specified as the last arguments to the `clexec()` call.
-The `clexec() call is non-blockinh and therefore it is required that the host code eventually block until all device operations are completed.
+The `clexec() call is non-blocking and therefore it is required that the host code eventually block until all device operations are completed.

 Next we must ensure that the device memory where the results are stored is